rails/weblog/_posts/2021-09-15-Rails-7-0-alpha-1-released.markdown

 ## Trace Query Origins With Marginalia-Style Tagging

 Almost a decade ago, [Marginalia was extracted from Basecamp](https://signalvnoise.com/posts/3130-tech-note-mysql-query-comments-in-rails) to trace query origins with SQL comment tagging.
 Now this external gem has been [upstreamed into Active Record as QueryLogs](https://github.com/rails/rails/pull/42240).

+## Asynchronous Query Loading

+When you have a controller action that needs to load two unrelated queries, you can now do it concurrently through [Relation#load_async](https://github.com/rails/rails/pull/41372).
+If you have three complex queries that each take 100ms, you'd have to spend 300ms executing them one by one before.
+Now you can run them in parallel, spending only a total of 100ms on the set.

 ## Zeitwerk Exclusively